The commercial passenger vehicle service levy is a $1 charge on all commercial passenger vehicle transactions that originate in Victoria.

-- State Revenue Office customer number (only if you are an existing customer),
+- your State Revenue Office customer number - only if you are an existing customer,

-- The date you completed your first commercial passenger vehicle service transaction after the levy commenced on 1 July 2018, and
+- the date you completed your first commercial passenger vehicle service transaction after the levy started on 1 July 2018, and

-- Driver accreditation number (for drivers) or booking service provider registration number (for booking service providers).
+- your driver accreditation number (for drivers) or booking service provider registration number (for booking service providers).